Turtle Mountain Band of Chippewa Indians

 The Turtle Mountain Band of Chippewa Indians (Ojibwe language: Mikinaakwajiw-ininiwag) is a federally recognized Native American tribe of Ojibwe based on the Turtle Mountain Indian Reservation in Belcourt, North Dakota.
 The tribe has 30,000 enrolled members.
 A population of 5,815 reside on the main reservation and another 2,516 reside on off-reservation trust land (as of the 2000 census).

-Jamie Azure is the tribal chairman.
-He was elected for the 2016 to 2018, 2018 to 2020, and 2020 to 2022 terms.

 History

 Around the end of the 18th century, prior to the advent of white traders in the area, the Ojibwe, an Indigenous people of the Northeastern Woodlands, who had been in what is now Minnesota, Wisconsin, and Michigan, moved out onto the Great Plains in pursuit of the bison and beaver for hunting and commercial trade.
 They successfully adapted their culture to life on the Great Plains.
 They adopted horses and developed the bison-hide tipi, the Red River cart, hard-soled footwear, and new ceremonies.

 By around 1800, these Indians were hunting in the Turtle Mountain area of present-day North Dakota.

 For more than a century, as there was no international boundary, the Chippewa moved freely between what would become Manitoba, Canada, and the United States including Minnesota, North Dakota, and Montana.
 There they mingled with Cree and other tribes in the area.
 Running battles with the Dakota over territorial disputes, were finally settled in 1858 with the signing of the Sweet Corn Treaty which described the 11,000,000 acres of the Chippewa domain and provided for reparations.
 The agreement was signed by Mattonwakan, Chief of the Yanktons and La Terre Qui Purle, Chief of the Sisseton Oyate, Chief Wilkie (Narbexxa) of the Chippewa and witnessed by many members of both tribes.

 By 1863, the Chippewa domain encompassed nearly one-third of the land in what would become North Dakota.
 White settlers, wanting to take advantage of the Homestead Act petitioned Congress to open up the Red River valley for agriculture and to make treaties with the native peoples.
 On 2 October 1863, at the Old Crossing of the Red Lake River in Minnesota, Red Lake chiefs Monsomo (Moose Dung), Kaw-was-ke-ne-kay (Broken Arm), May-dwa-gum-on-ind (He That Is Spoken To) and Leading Feather, along with chiefs of the Pembina Band, Ase-anse (Little Shell II) and Miscomukquah (Red Bear) met with Alexander Ramsey and Ashley C. Morrill, commissioners for the Government, to negotiate the Treaty of Old Crossing.
 The government secured all 11 million acres obtained in the Sweet Corn Treaty to open it up to settlement.
 The Chippewa signed the treaty under duress.